Buying real estate in Seoul?

 Are there any decent properties for $100k in Seoul, or is it all scams?

-The neighborhoods in Seoul that give the best value for a $100,000 budget in 2026 include outer districts like Dobong-gu (Ssangmun-dong, Banghak-dong), Nowon-gu (Sanggye-dong), Gangbuk-gu (Mia-dong), and Geumcheon-gu (Siheung-dong), where older buildings and less convenient locations push prices down to this level.
+The Seoul neighborhoods that give the best value for a $100k budget are in the northern and southwestern fringes, such as Dobong-gu (Ssangmun-dong, Banghak-dong), Nowon-gu (Sanggye-dong), Gangbuk-gu (Mia-dong), Geumcheon-gu (Siheung-dong), and Guro-gu (Gaebong-dong), where older stock trades at much lower prices per square meter than the city average.

 What property types can I afford for $100k in Seoul (studio, land, old house)?